113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 --token TOKEN (optional)

 :   Specify the personal access token for a private repository.

+--vpc-body BODY (optional)

+:   Provide the information to import a virtual server image for VPC, including a name, label, install kind, target kind, version, sha, tags, and metadata.

 ## ibmcloud catalog offering list
 {: #list-offering}